Noah2610/LD45-WorkingTitle/DESIGN.md

   Example: `500, 1000, 500`
 - `dynamic_animation` (`string`) __optional__
   Value must be the name of a animations config file under `resources/animations/`.
-  To use, copy the `dynamic_animation_example.ron` file and rename it to something fitting
+  To use, copy the `dyn_animation_example.ron` file and rename it to something fitting
   (for example `dynamic_grass.ron`).
 Then you can edit the new file.
 The example file is commented, so open up the file to see what you can do.